Are multiple retirement accounts giving you a cloudy picture of your financial performance?

 It is generally easier to monitor your progress and investment results when all your retirement assets are in one place.
 By consolidating your retirement accounts, you will generally receive one statement instead of several.
 That simplifies your life while protecting the environment.

 Reducing the number of accounts may impact account fees and other investment charges.
 Generally speaking, both employer-sponsored qualified plans and IRAs have plan or account fees and investment-related expenses.
-However, in some cases, employer-sponsored qualified plans may offer lower cost institutional funds, and in some cases may pay for some or all of a plan’s administrative expenses.
-Generally, fees associated with an IRA will likely be higher than those associated with a plan, but consolidating multiple IRAs may reduce your overall expenses.
+However, in some cases, employer-sponsored qualified plans may offer lower-cost institutional funds, and in may pay for some or all of a plan’s administrative expenses.
+Generally, fees associated with an IRA will likely be higher than those associated with a plan but consolidating multiple IRAs may reduce your overall expenses.

 Generally, IRA owners can take distributions penalty tax-free once they attain age 59 ½.
 Qualified plan participants between the ages of 55 and 59 ½, once separated from service, may be able to take penalty tax-free withdrawals from the qualified plan.

-Owners of a traditional IRA must begin taking required minimum distributions (RMDs) for the year in which they attain age 70 ½ (if born before July 1, 1949) or age 72 (if born after June 30, 1949) (“RMD Age”) or face stiff IRS excise tax penalties.
+Owners of a traditional IRA must begin taking required minimum distributions (RMDs) for the year in which they reach age 73, or age 75 starting in 2033, (“RMD Age”) or face stiff IRS excise tax penalties.
 Having fewer retirement accounts to manage can mean having fewer RMD requirements to follow.

-However, you should also note that if the plan permits, qualified plan participants can generally delay taking required minimum distributions after attaining age 70 ½, if they are still working for the employer that sponsors the plan and do not own more than 5% of the plan sponsor.
+However, you should also note that if the plan permits, qualified plan participants in a workplace plan can generally delay taking required minimum distributions after reaching RMD age if they are still working for the employer that sponsors the plan and do not own more than 5% of the plan sponsor.

 There are, of course, some situations where you may not want to consolidate.
 For example, while many qualified plans allow for loans, you cannot take a loan from an IRA.
 Thus, once you roll over a qualified plan into an IRA, the ability to take a loan is no longer available.
 However, once you leave the company sponsoring the employer plan, you may not be able to take a loan out anyway, since few qualified plans allow loans to be taken out by former employees.